NetherlandsOfficial Name: Kingdom of the Netherlands

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

-Despite common misperceptions, marijuana and hashish are controlled substances in the Netherlands, and although not enforced in tourist areas, possession is a misdemeanor that can still result in a fine.
-“Coffee shops” are a haven for petty criminals who prey on tourists and other individuals under the influence of drugs.
+Despite common misperceptions, marijuana and hashish are controlled substances in the Netherlands, and although not enforced in defined tourist areas, possession is a crime that can result in a fine.
+“Coffee shops” are havens for petty criminals who prey on tourists and other individuals under the influence of drugs.
 Persons who visit “coffee shops” have become victims of pickpocketing, identity theft, sexual assault, and other crimes.
 Visitors are cautioned against using such substances, as they are often counterfeit and can cause illness or death.
 It is illegal to take any controlled substance, such as marijuana, into or out of the Netherlands.

 LGBTI Travelers: There are no legal restrictions on same-sex sexual relations or the organization of LGBTI events in the Netherlands.
 See our LGBTI travel information page and section 6 of the Department of State's Human Rights Report for further details.

-Persons with Mobility Issues: Dutch law guarantees equality and the right to access for people with disabilities.
-Information about accessibility in and around Amsterdam for travelers with disabilities is available on the Amsterdam guide.
+Travelers Who Require Accessibility Assistance: Dutch law guarantees equality and the right to access for people with disabilities.
+Information about accessibility in and around Amsterdam for travelers with disabilities is available on Amsterdam’s main online portal for visitors and local residents.
+See I amsterdam link.

 Women Travelers: See our travel tips for women travelers.